asmuth-archive/sqltap/README.md

 SQLTap is a document-oriented query frontend and cache for MySQL.

-You send it requests for complex documents (usually involving "joins" over multiple tables) using a HTTP+JSON API.
+You send it requests for complex documents (usually involving "joins" over multiple tables) using a HTTP + JSON API.
 SQLTap rewrites and pipelines these requests and executes them on the backend MySQL servers.
 It caches common data partials in memcached, reducing query latency and database load.
 This is completely transparent to the end user and does not require explicit cache expiration since SQLTap acts as a MySQL slave and updates cached data partials when they are changed.